 Spring is upon us, which means longer, warmer days, bright colors, green grass and everyone’s favorite task: landscape cleanup.
-Although it may seem tedious and never-ending, cleaning up your property in the spring can help to revitalize and reawaken a yard that has been dormant for the last few months.
-By starting the landscape cleanup process as quickly as possible, you can set your yard up for success and reduce the amount of cleanup and maintenance that is required throughout the rest of spring and summer.
+Although it may seem tedious and never-ending, cleaning up your property in the spring helps revitalize and reawaken a yard that has been dormant for the last few months.
+By starting the landscape cleanup process as quickly as possible, you can set your yard up for success.
+And you can reduce the amount of cleanup and maintenance that is required throughout the rest of spring and summer.

 If you are unsure of where to start, here are the top 7 tasks to help make sure your yard blossoms this spring:

-- Pruning – For many homeowners, pruning shrubs, bushes, trees, and perennials is very tedious and often neglected.
-Take some time to use your pruning shears to trim any dead limbs, leaves and branches from these plants to help promote strong growth in the coming season.
+For many homeowners, pruning shrubs, bushes, trees and perennials is very tedious and often neglected.
+Take some time to use your pruning shears to trim any dead limbs, leaves and branches from these plants.
+Early pruning helps promote strong growth in the coming season.

-- Clean and Aerate The Soil – In addition to pruning, it is important to loosen the soil around all of the plants in your landscaping.
+In addition to pruning, it is important to loosen the soil around all of the plants in your landscaping.
 This is also the perfect time to remove all old mulch, dead leaves and other debris that may be hanging out in your garden from the winter.
-By doing this, you help improve the overall health of your soil and provide your plants with the head start that they need.
+This will help improve the overall health of your soil and provide your plants with the head start that they need.

-- Remove Dead Annuals – If you haven’t already done so, clear the way for a fresh batch of annuals by removing the dead plants that remain from the previous growing season.
-This is a pretty easy task, which can be accomplished by simply pulling all dead annuals out with your hand.
+If you haven’t already done so, remove the dead plants and clear the way for a fresh batch of annuals.
+This is a pretty easy task which can be accomplished by simply pulling all dead annuals out with your hand.

-A lovely yard takes work, but with a little spring landscape cleanup effort, you can take the most drab and damaged winter lawn and garden and turn them into a lush, beautiful spring landscape.
+A lovely yard takes work.
+With a little spring landscape cleanup effort, you can take the most drab and damaged winter lawn and garden and turn them into a lush, beautiful spring landscape.
 Get started now with these tips and you can be sure that you will have one of the best looking yards in the neighborhood.